bibanon/chan.arc/chan-arc-spec.rst

 files/
 ^^^^^^
 This folder contains the original files posted in the thread (on most imageboards, these are images).
-This folder may be excluded, but this is not recommended as it reduces the archive's value.
+This folder may be excluded, but this is not recommended as it greatly reduces the archive's value.

-Files in this folder will be named from the post ID followed by the file extension of the image, or of the form ``postid-filenumber.ext`` if there are multiple files attached to a single post, unless they are special files as described below.
+Files in this folder can be named either by the original file name (as reported by the supplier), the post ID followed by the file extension, or whatever other name is deemed necessary.

-If there are special post files, an example being board or imageboard-specific spoiler files that are linked in the thread, they may be named ``spoiler.ext``, ``spoiler-something.ext``, or whatever best represents the file.
-They must be put these in this folder if a post object in ``posts.json`` will refer to these in their ``image`` key.

 Keep in mind that the files attached to posts are not restricted to image content.
 Some image boards let users attach files of other formats such as ``webm``, ``pdf``, ``mp3`` to their posts, and these may exist in this folder as well.